LBPhysics/2025_master_thesis_python_leopold_bodamer/README.md

 └─ README.md            # You are here
 ```

-Each package in `packages/` is a standalone `pyproject` with a modern `src/` layout.
+Each package in `packages/` is a standalone `pyproject`.
 When you create the conda environment the packages are installed in editable mode automatically.
-If you ever need to reinstall manually you can run `pip install -e packages/plotstyle -e packages/qspectro2d` or trigger the VS Code task “Install editable packages”.

 ## Environment setup

 ```bash